graphile/migrate/README.md

 - Once a migration is signed off (deployable) it should never be edited
 - Use PostgreSQL ;)
 - Development databases are cheap; can run multiple
-- Resetting development database is acceptable if necessary
+- Resetting development database is acceptable if absolutely necessary
 - Production databases are critical - NEVER RESET
 - Migrating data (as well as DDL) is acceptable, but should be kept to fast operations (or trigger a background job)
 - Migrations should automatically be wrapped in transactions by default